-Pupils with Disabilities Pupils of school age who are identified as students with disabilities and who receive special education services or attend special education programs which meet criteria established by the commissioner, operated by a school district eligible for total foundation aid pursuant to this section or by a board of cooperative educational services, whether or not the school district is a cooperative educational services, whether or not the school district is a component of such board.
-Pupils With Disabilities 1 - Pupils with disabilities who have been determined by a Committee on (Weighted) Special Education (CSE) to require any of the following types and levels of programs or services, and who receive such programs and services from the school district of attendance during the base year, multiplied by a special services weighting determined as follows: (1) For placement for 60% or more of the school day in a special class, or ho or hospital instruction for a period of more than 60 days, or special services or programs for more than 60% of the school day, the special services weighting shall be 1.70.
-(2) For placement for 20% or more of the school week in a resource room or special services or programs including related services required for 20% or more of the school week, or in the case of pupils in grades 7-12 or a multi-level middle school program as defined by the commissioner or in the case of pupils in grades 4-6 in an elementary school operating on a period basis, the equivalent of 5 periods per week, but not less than the equivalent of 180 minutes in a resour room or in other special services or programs including related services, or for at least two hours per week of direct or indirect consultant teacher services, in accordance with regulations of the commissioner adopted for such purpose, the special services weighting shall be .090
+Pupils with Disabilities Pupils of school age who are identified as students with disabilities and who receive special education services or attend special education programs whi meet criteria established by the commissioner, operated by a school district eligible for total foundation aid pursuant to this section or by a board of cooperative educational services, whether or not the school district is a component of such board.
+Pupils With Disabilities Pupils with disabilities who have been determined by a Committee on (Weighted) (Weighted) Special Education (CSE) to require any of the following types and levels of programs or services , and who receive such programs and services from the school district of attendance during the base year, multiplied by a special services weighting determined as follows: (1) For placement for 60% or more of the school day in a special class, or hospital instruction for a period of more than 60 days, or special services or programs for more than 60% of the school day, the special services weighting shall be 1.70.
+(2) For placement for 20% or more of the school week in a resource room or special services or programs including related services required for 20% or more of the school week, or in the case of pupils in grades 7-12 or a multi-level middle school program as defined by the commissioner or in the case of pupils in gra 4-6 in an elementary school operating on a period basis, the equivalent of 5 periods per week, but not less than the equivalent of 180 minutes in a resou room or in other special services or programs including related services, or for at least two hours per week of direct or indirect consultant teacher services, in accordance with regulations of the commissioner adopted for such purpose, the special services weighting shall be 0.90.